davidatorres/AIGraph4pg/README.md

 project as it demonstrates the **GraphRAG** and **OmniRAG** patterns, but with **Azure Database for PostgreSQL** instead of **Azure Cosmos DB**.

 **At this time this project is in "BETA" status; not yet fully implemented and documented.
-Final v1 is expected at the end of November 2024.**
+Final v1 is expected in early December 2024.**

 ## Specifically, this reference application demonstrates the following: